elb98rm/search-string-parser/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/league/search-string-parser.svg?style=plastic)](https://packagist.org/packages/league/search-string-parser)

 A php based parser that will turn a string into an array of search terms for usage in search logic.
-This is in the process of being finished and then extended.
+This software is currently in a beta release: 0.9

 It is to be released on https://packagist.org/.

 Items left to look at:

-1) Update README, implement phpdocs etc.

-2) Move from alpha to a beta (finalise reliable project structure for public beta release)
+* Finalise reliable project structure for versioned public release

-This will eventually be PSR-2, PSR-4 compliant.
-It's probably a long way off right now!
+This should be PSR-2, PSR-4 compliant, but as it's a beta there may be some problems.

 ## Install